Meditation for Anxiety: Proven Way to Calm Your Mind

 Those in high-stress occupations, including Wall Street brokers and Silicon Valley employees, rely on it to avoid burnout and keep their mental edge.

-The US Marines use mindfulness to reduce overall on-the-job stress, minimize the effects of post-traumatic stress, and improve performance.
+The US Marines use mindfulness to reduce overall on-the-job stress, and improve mental and physical performance.

 Award-winning ABC news anchor Dan Harris is now an outspoken proponent of the benefits of mindfulness meditation after experiencing a frightening on-the-air anxiety attack.